Thermodynamic structure of the Sinkhorn flow: Applications

-number of iterates, at which point $H_0$ can be re-measured and checked for within tolerance, else re-start the iteration with a new estimate $n$ in \eqref{eq:n_iterates}.
-We note that as the classical Sinkhorn corresponds to $\gamma =1$ \cite{karimi_sinkhorn_2024}, \eqref{eq:n_iterates} is merely a heuristic to avoid computing $H$ on every step.
-In a variable-step-size Sinkhorn algorithm with $\gamma \ll 1$ (e.g. Definition 1, \cite{karimi_sinkhorn_2024}), \eqref{eq:n_iterates} provides a valid estimate. \end{example}
+further iterates, at which point $H_0$ can be re-measured and checked for within tolerance, else the iteration re-started with a new estimate for $k$.
+We note that as classical Sinkhorn \eqref{eq:md_sinkhorn} corresponds to $\gamma =1$, \eqref{eq:n_iterates} is merely a heuristic to avoid computing $H$ on every step, providing a valid estimate when using the $\gamma$-Sinkhorn iteration \eqref{eq:gamma_sinkhorn_md} with $\gamma \ll 1$.
+Similarly, in Sinkformers \cite{sander_sinkformers_2022}, normalization of the attention kernel in a transformer architecture is generalized from a single softmax step to an iterative bi-normalization using some fixed number of Sinkhorn iterations.
+This is a key hyperparameter of the model; in \cite{sander_sinkformers_2022}, it is noted that the number of iterations can influence the model accuracy.
+Using an adaptively estimated number of $\gamma$-Sinkhorn iterations as in \eqref{eq:n_iterates} can account for the kernel's varying geometry both over time and across attention heads. \end{example}